 Here are some other precautions you can take:

-If someone is diagnosed with a life-threatening peanut or tree nut allergy (or any kind of life-threatening food allergy), the doctor will want that person to carry an epinephrine (pronounced: eh-puh-neh-frin) auto-injector in case of an emergency.
-Epinephrine comes in an easy-to-carry container about the size of a large marker.
+If someone is diagnosed with a life-threatening peanut or tree nut allergy (or any kind of life-threatening food allergy), the doctor will want that person to carry an epinephrine (pronounced: eh-puh-NEH-frin) auto-injector in case of an emergency.
+Epinephrine comes in two types of easy-to-carry containers, one about the size of a large marker and the other about the size of a small cellphone.
 It's easy to use — if you need to carry epinephrine, your doctor will show you how to use it.

 Keeping epinephrine on hand at all times should be just part of your action plan for living with a peanut or tree nut allergy.
 It's also a good idea to carry an over-the-counter (OTC) antihistamine as this can help treat mild allergy symptoms.
 Use antihistamines in addition to — not as a replacement for — the epinephrine shot in life-threatening reactions, and always use the epinephrine shot as the first treatment.
 Get emergency care after epinephrine is used, because a second reaction can happen up to 4 hours or even longer after the first reaction.

 Living with allergies can seem hard at times.
-But as more and more people are diagnosed with food allergies, businesses and individuals are increasingly aware of the risks people with food allergies face.
+But as more and more people are diagnosed with food allergies, businesses and restaurants are increasingly aware of the risks they face.